erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 1. Implement Quick Sort from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to solve real-world problems
 6. Compare stability, in-place properties, and performance characteristics